KSym04/zen-addons-for-siteorigin-page-builder/readme.md

 * Contact Form 7, display CF7 form.
 * Info Box, display information box - image, title, description and learn more button link.
 * Hover Card, display image box, title caption and learn more button with hover transition.
+* Image Icon Group, set group of image icon.
 * Widgetized, get widget sidebar.

-**Standards**
+* bbPress Forum Index, display entire bbPress forum index.
+* bbPress Topic Index, display recent 15 topics across all forums with optional pagination and search.

+### Standards ###

 * Neatly structured semantic HTML
 * Highly accessible widgets with best ARIA practices
 * SEO friendly widgets

-**Language Support**
+### Language Support ###

 * English (en_US)
+* English - Australia (en_AU)

 Once you enable the extension widget, you’ll be able to use it anywhere standard widgets are used.
 You can manage your widgets by going to Plugins > SiteOrigin Widgets in your WordPress admin backend.

 Lastly, We recommend activating only the widgets you needed.

 Note: Our widgets have prefix name `'ZASO -'` indicating our SiteOrigin plugin extension.

-_Special thanks to other open-source projects made this widget plugin possible: jQuery, slick, lity_

 ## Installation ##